Naruto-Sasuke/DailyPaperReading/notes/overall.md

 This means the layer takes the input of H\*W\*(r\*r\*C) and outputs (r\*H)\*(r\*W)\*C.
 It periodically takes the pixel across the channel to construct the small path of r*r.

+## Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network.
+Seems the first paper in SR using GAN.